-- 1) failure to comply with the Model, in the case of breach relating to "sensitive" activities under the "instrumental" areas identified by the Final Document of the Model (Special Section A), and provided that none of the conditions set forth in subsequent paragraphs 3 and 4 apply; - 2) failure to comply with the Model, in the case of breach relating to the "sensitive" activities under the "crime risk" areas identified by the Final Document of the Model (Special Section A), and provided that none of the conditions specified by points 3 and 4 hereunder apply; - 3) failure to comply with the Model, if the breach constitutes the fact alone (objective element) of one of the crimes set forth by the Decree; - 4) failure to comply with the Model, if the purpose of the breach is to commit any of the offences set forth by the Decree, or if there is in any case a risk that the Company's liability may be challenged pursuant to the Decree; - 5) failure to comply with the reporting procedure envisaged by the Model, with particular reference to the violation of the reporting measures envisaged by the Model itself, as well as the execution with malice or gross negligence of reports that prove to be unfounded.
+- failure to comply with the Model, in the case of breach relating to "sensitive" activities under the "instrumental" areas identified by the Final Document of the Model (Special Section A), and provided that none of the conditions set forth in subsequent paragraphs 3 and 4 apply; - 2) failure to comply with the Model, in the case of breach relating to the "sensitive" activities under the "crime risk" areas identified by the Final Document of the Model (Special Section A), and provided that none of the conditions specified by points 3 and 4 hereunder apply; - 3) failure to comply with the Model, if the breach constitutes the fact alone (objective element) of one of the crimes set forth by the Decree; - 4) failure to comply with the Model, if the purpose of the breach is to commit any of the offences set forth by the Decree, or if there is in any case a risk that the Company's liability may be challenged pursuant to the Decree; - 5) failure to comply with the reporting procedure provided by the Model and the provisions of Legislative Decree no. 24/2023 with particular reference to: (i) the violation of the measures for the protection of the confidentiality of the reporter and other subjects, provided for in the regulations; (ii) the adoption of conduct aimed at obstructing or attempting to obstruct the report; (iii) the adoption of discriminatory measures and retaliatory acts against the reporting parties and other protected subjects; (iv) the failure to carry out the verification and analysis of the reports received; (v) as well as the making of reports with malice or gross negligence that prove to be unfounded.
+Also relevant is the failure to establish reporting channels or to adopt procedures for making and handling reports or to adopt procedures that do not comply with regulations.